A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Additional Empirical Analyses

-\textbf{Hyper-parameter Analysis on OORB sampling probability $p_{\mathrm{OORB}}$.} Furthermore, we give a hyper-parameter analysis on $p_{\mathrm{OORB}}$ for the simple-yet-effective OORB.
+Furthermore, we give a hyper-parameter analysis on $p_{\mathrm{OORB}}$ for the simple-yet-effective OORB.
 Specifically, we investigate the choice of OORB sampling probability $p_{\mathrm{OORB}} \in \{0.0, 0.1, 0.2, 0.4, 0.6, 0.8, 1.0\}$ for MuJoCo domains in Fig. \ref{fig:pOORB}.
 Note that a higher probability $p_{\mathrm{OORB}}$ indicates more reuse of the offline dataset during policy learning.
 From the results, we can observe that $p_{\mathrm{OORB}}=0.1$ performs the best when combined with either TD3+BC and CQL, while either setting $p_{\mathrm{OORB}}$ too conservatively (i.e., $p_{\mathrm{OORB}}=0$) or too adversely (i.e., $p_{\mathrm{OORB}}=1.0$) hurts the performance.
-As pointed out by Zheng et al. \cite{apl}, offline data can prevent agents from prematurely converging to sub-optimal policies due to the potential data diversity, while online data can stabilize training and accelerate convergence.
+Offline data can prevent agents from prematurely converging to sub-optimal policies due to the potential data diversity, while online data can stabilize training and accelerate convergence.
 Thus, it is crucial for sample-efficient offline-to-online RL algorithms to incorporate both offline and online data during policy learning.